emdashcodes/prompt-link/README.md

 You can also:

-- Use the command palette and search for "MCP: Insert Prompt"
+- Use the command palette and search for "PromptLink: Insert Prompt"
-- Use the command palette and search for "MCP: Refresh Prompts" to refresh the list of available prompts from all connected servers.
+- Use the command palette and search for "PromptLink: Refresh Prompts" to refresh the list of available prompts from all connected servers.

 ## Commands

-- `MCP: Insert Prompt` - Open the prompt selector
+- `PromptLink: Insert Prompt` - Open the prompt selector
-- `MCP: Refresh Prompts` - Refresh the list of available prompts
+- `PromptLink: Refresh Prompts` - Refresh the list of available prompts

 ## Keyboard Shortcuts